digitalmethodsinitiative/4cat/READMORE.md

 Processors are classes extending a base class that set a number of class attributes for configuration, and contain at least one method `process()` that is called when 4CAT is ready to run the processor.
-Usually, the method will read the result file of an earlier *query*, then process that data somehow, writing the result to the result file of its own *data set*.
+Usually, the method will read the result file of an earlier *data set*, then process that data somehow, writing the result to the result file of its own *data set*.
 Like other *workers*, they have a type and can set how many instances may be run simultaneously.